Victoria Day Long Weekend

 For anyone wanting to come out a day early or to extend your stay, contact Niagara College directly to make a reservation, mentioning that you are part of the TBN group staying from Friday to Sunday nights.

 This ride is limited to members of TBN.
-Your fee of $245 per person gives you access to trip planning and maps, the basic provisions for the Saturday evening potluck and three nights’ accommodation on Friday, Saturday and Sunday (includes your own bedroom, towels, sheets, blankets).
-All meals are extra.
+Your fee of $275 per person gives you access to trip planning and maps, the basic provisions for the Saturday evening potluck and three nights’ accommodation on Friday, Saturday and Sunday (includes your own bedroom, towels, sheets, blankets).
+All meals except for the bbq chicken and hamburgers for the pot luck are extra.

-Registration for the Niagara Bike & Hike ride will open at 9 am on Saturday March 14th.
-If you’re interested, plan to book early as the last couple of years this ride has sold out quickly.
+Registration for the Niagara Bike & Hike ride will open at 10 am on Saturday March 5th.
+If you’re interested, plan to book early as the past this ride has sold out quickly.

 Janet Hudson firstname.lastname@example.org